data-space/project-template/README.md

 RStudio can be configured to knit PDF files.

 R projects can be published to <http://shinyapps.io> or <https://rpubs.com>.
+The Jupyter Notebook running in a Docker container can create R and Spark notebooks.

-Python notebooks will be displayed correctly by GitHub.
+Notebooks will be displayed correctly by GitHub.
+This suggests that using the Jupyter Docker Notebooks make sharing results easy.

 There seem to be [many ways to run Python online](https://blog.ouseful.info/2014/12/12/seven-ways-of-running-ipython-notebooks/).
 One of these is [Binder](https://github.com/binder-project/binder), which looks like an interesting project.